starfish719/check-actions-billing-info/README.md

 https://github.com/settings/tokens

-Access tokens must have the user scope.
+When accessType is `user`, Access tokens must have the user scope.
+When accessType is `org`, Access tokens must have the read:org scope.

 ### `name`